analogdevicesinc/testbenches/docs/testbenches/project_based/template/_index.rst

 \**\* THIS IS JUST AN EXAMPLE \**\*

-The following parameter of this project that can be configured:
+The following parameters of this project that can be configured:

 -  CLK_MODE: defines clocking mode of the device's digital interface:
    Options: 0 - SPI mode, 1 - Echo-clock or Master clock mode